Mirena Side Effects

 Mirena is a t-shaped contraceptive intrauterine device (IUD) constructed of medication-eluting plastic that contains levonorgestrel, a birth control hormone.
 The medication is slowly released from the device over a period of at least 5 years when it is intended to be removed and replaced.
 Mirena is reported to be more than 99% effective at preventing pregnancy and has been used in over 150 million women worldwide.

-Like all medications, the hormone in Mirena may cause side effects but because it is contained in an implanted medical device, the risks can be severe.
-Many women have suffered serious and potentially life-threatening side effects after receiving Mirena and it’s manufacturer, Bayer Healthcare is facing thousands of lawsuits over Mirena side effects.
+Like all medications, the hormone in Mirena may cause side effects, mainly caused by localized hormonal action when medication is released in the uterus.
+In some cases however, because the hormone is contained in an implanted medical device, complications can be severe.
+Many women have suffered serious and potentially life-threatening side effects after receiving Mirena and its manufacturer, Bayer Healthcare has faced thousands of lawsuits over Mirena side effects.

 Common Mirena Side Effects

 The most common side effects of Mirena are caused by the hormone, levonorgestrel, which is released from the device into the uterus.
 As the hormone levels produced by the device are lower than other forms of hormonal contraceptives, most side effects are mild to moderate and will go away after a period of time.

 Most new Mirena users experience some changes in their menstrual cycle with irregular bleeding and spotting.
 Many will experience lighter periods and 1-in-5 users will stop having a menstrual period at all within the first year.

 Other mild to moderate side effects of Mirena are also related to the hormone, levonorgestrel and include:

 - Feeling bloated